raebann/portfolio-jekyll-theme/README.md

 ### Jekyll

 This website is built using [Jekyll](#https://jekyllrb.com/), a popular **static site generator**.
 What this means is that Jekyll is a program that reads a bunch of specially formatted files and builds a static website out of them (in this case, static as opposed to dynamic, where the site's contents depend on user actions: think Pinterest or Google).
-This lets you build relatively simple websites without having to worry about many of the pitfalls of edit HTML files directly.
+This lets you build relatively simple websites without having to worry about many of the pitfalls of editing HTML files directly.

 #### Frontmatter